syler11/MS2-Matching-Game/readme.md

 <img src="docs/features/feature9.png">
 </details>

-3. s first-time user, I want to see able to follow my progress with steps and score count.
+3. As first-time user, I want to see able to follow my progress with steps and score count.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|